This is your home

 Opportunities to serve the community through our alternative spring break program, Make a Difference Day and Project VolUNTeer.

 You can start making friends before you get to campus with UNT’s private social network.
 Once you're admitted, join to discover who likes the same movies, bands, shows or team and then plan to meet in real life.

-something to see and do on campus
+something to see and do at UNT

 Big name speakers

 Our Distinguished Lecture Series and Fine Arts Series bring fascinating speakers to campus throughout the year.
 Past speakers include: